Caution - Roadwork on Highway 16 - Expect Delays

 CAVE TOUR PRICES AND DETAILS:

 Scenic Tour Details: Scenic Tours are offered year-round.
 This tour is moderately strenuous and lasts 1 hour and 20 minutes.
 The tour enters and leaves the cave by elevator in the visitor center.
-The tour route involves walking up and down 723 stair steps along a 1/2 mile loop.
-The tour provides an opportunity to visit chambers decorated with calcite crystals and other speleothems as you walk along a paved trail with electric lighting.
+The tour route involves walking up and down 723 stair steps along a 1/2 mile loop trail.
+This tour provides an opportunity to visit chambers decorated with calcite crystals and other speleothems as you walk along a paved trail with electric lighting.
 Scenic Tours are limited to 30 people per tour.

-Discovery Details: This 20-minute Discovery program is a brief introduction to Jewel Cave's natural and cultural histories.
+Discovery Talk Details: This 20-minute program is a brief introduction to Jewel Cave's natural and cultural histories.
 The Discovery Talk is offered year-round, and is limited to 20 people.
 Participants view one large room of the cave.
 This easy cave visit enters and exits the cave by elevator, and involves walking up and down 15 stair steps.
 The Discovery program is recommended for families with young children, and visitors with limited time or health concerns.
 This talk takes place in the cave's Target Room which is accessible to visitors with limited mobility.

 Lantern Tour Details: Available from the second full week of June through Labor Day.
 The Lantern Tour is a 1940's style adventure.
 Visitors, carrying lanterns provided by the Monument, enter and exit the cave through the historic entrance.
 This tour is considered strenuous and lasts 1 hour and 45 minutes.
 The tour route is approximately 1/2 mile long and includes steep, narrow wooden steps (about 600).
 Visitors must be in good health and physical condition.
 The tour requires bending, stooping, duck walking, and navigation of steep wooden ladders.
 The Lantern Tour is limited to 20 people per tour.